- Previous owner's account still associated with the equipment

 Test Doorbell Function

 Download the Vivint Smart Home app and log into your new account.
-You should see the doorbell camera listed under your devices.
+You should see the doorbell camera listed under the doorbells.
 Tap on it to view the live feed.
 Press the physical doorbell button and verify you receive a notification on your phone.
 Check that motion detection triggers recording.
 If the doorbell still does not work after account activation and updates it may need physical replacement by a Vivint technician.

 Quick Solutions